gobboph/gobboph.github.io/content/pages/about.md

 {% img img-thumbnail float-left /images/face_round.png 200 %}

-I am a cosmologist, which means I invent mechanisms to create the universe.
+I am a cosmologist, which means I invent ways to create the universe.
 I use string theory to do that.

 I love data too.
 I enjoy recovering stories from messy piles of information.
 I use python to do that.